 Courses in this category focus on language and literacy.
 Some examples are: Creative Writing; English; English First Peoples; English/French Literature.

 Courses in this category focus on numeracy, numerical methods, and symbolic computation.
 Some examples include: Calculus; Computer Science; Mathematics; Pre-Calculus; Statistics.

 Courses in this category help us better understand our natural world.
 Some examples are: Biology; Chemistry; Earth Science; Geology; Physics.

 Courses in this category focus on individuals, human society, and culture.
-Some examples include: Comparative World Religions; Contemporary Indigenous Studies; Economics; Ethics; Geography; History; Law Studies; Media Studies; Philosophy; Political Science; Psychology; Social Justice.
+Some examples include: Asian Studies; Comparative World Religions; Contemporary Indigenous Studies; Economics; Ethics; Geography; History; Law Studies; Media Studies; Philosophy; Political Science; Psychology; Social Justice.